-Renter households earning more than 100% of AMI account for 16.9% of all households, but the supply of units at this price point accounts for only 3.6% of the rental stock.
+Households earning more than 100% of AMI account for 16.9% of all renter households, but the supply of units at this price point accounts for only 3.6% of the rental stock.
 The gap between potential demand and actual supply for households above 100% AMI is 171 units.
 Some of this gap may be mitigated if and when the new approved multi-family rental developments are permitted, constructed, and occupied.

-The lack of higher priced rental units in Berlin puts downward pressure on the supply of housing priced for lower income households.
+The lack of higher priced rental units in Berlin puts pressure on the supply of housing priced for lower income households.
 Higher income households have more choices in the housing market and are likely renting units at a lower price point than they can afford.

 A5: Zoning Summary